 What to do when caring for someone becomes too much?
 Tips from a professional and spousal caregiver.

-I decided to write about the hidden emotions that many of us caregiving men go through without letting the tension out because when caring for someone becomes too much only then we reach for help.
+I decided to write about the hidden emotions that many of us caregiving men go through without letting the tension out because when caring for someone becomes too much only then do we reach for help.

 Luckily for me, my optimism protects me, but not all male caregivers are the same.
 Most men don’t deal well with emotions.